hannesd/Gerry/README.md

 * `<gerrit_instances>`: Gerry supports the gerrit instances of OpenStack (`openstack`), Chromium (`chromium`), Gerrit (`gerrit`), Android ('android'), Go (`golang`), LibreOffice (`libreoffice`), Eclipse (`eclipse`), Wikimedia (`wikimedia`), and ONAP (`onap`).
 * `<storage_directory>` (optional): The storage directory where to store the files (default `./gerry_data/`).

-## Discussion
-Gerry is the only Gerrit crawling tool (to my knowledge) which is not affected by the [Bug 9835](https://bugs.chromium.org/p/gerrit/issues/detail?id=9385).

 ## Contributions